LGBTQ+

 192 HIV infected adolescents, aged 16 to 24, and prescribed ART will be recruited in two major U.S. cities with excellent access to and research experience with the population.
 Participants will be equally randomized to: (1) “Positive STEPS” – a stepped care, adherence intervention with integrated technology and counseling; or (2) Standard of Care comparison group.
 Participants will be followed for one-year post-randomization.
 The primary outcomes are improvements in measures of ART adherence (i.e., Wisepill, HIV viral load, and self-report); secondary outcomes include improvements in CD4 cell count, HIV symptoms, and quality of life.

-The Multicenter AIDS Cohort Study (MACS) / Women’s Interagency HIV Study (WIHS) Combined Cohort Study (MACS/WIHS-CSS) is a collaborative research effort that aims to understand and reduce the impact of chronic health conditions—including heart, lung, blood, and sleep (HLBS) disorders—that affect people living with HIV.
-For decades, the National Institute of Allergy and Infectious Diseases, part of the National Institutes of Health (NIH), has supported the separate MACS and WIHS cohort studies.
-MACS was a study of gay and bisexual men, while WIHS was a study of women who had other risk factors for HIV.
-The Multicenter AIDS Cohort Study is the first (1984) and largest study specifically created to examine the natural history of AIDS.
+The Multicenter AIDS Cohort Study (MACS) / Women’s Interagency HIV Study (WIHS) Combined Cohort Study (MACS/WIHS-CSS) is the longest running HIV cohort study in the world!
+MWCCS is a collaborative research effort that aims to understand and reduce the impact of chronic health conditions—including heart, lung, blood, and sleep (HLBS) disorders—that affect people living with HIV.
 This study involves 7,000+ gay and bisexual men nationwide; the UCLA site is the largest.
 The study has produced ~1500 papers and contributed landmark findings on the epidemiology of HIV infection and the virologic, immunologic, psychosocial, clinical and neurologic aspects of the disease.
-In 2019, the NHLBI became the primary steward of the new MACS/WIHS-CSS.
-The Combined Cohort Study includes continuing participants from the earlier studies.
-We are also recruiting new participants with a special focus on hard-hit population groups, such as Black/African American and Hispanic/Latinx men and women and residents of southern states.

 Fostering Resilience to Psychosocial and HIV Risk in Indian MSM, 2014-2021